-- Agua Di Valencia (pronounced "valenthia"): A drink made either on lange nacht or Saturday.
+• Agua Di Valencia (pronounced "valenthia"): A drink made either on lange nacht or Saturday.
 It involves alcohol, juice, and sugar mixed in a bucket with whatever implement we can find, often a toilet brush.
-To partake\, be sure to give your couple euros to whoever is organizing it. - Photo Shoot: Every year we take promotional photos for the following year.
+To partake, be sure to give your couple euros to whoever is organizing it.

+• Photo Shoot: Almost each year we take promotional photos for the following year.
 These are sometimes in exotic locations, such as up the Dachstein.

-WYWOP Lore
+WYWOP Lore15

-I would ruin WYWOP for you if I told you EVERYTHING here....so here are some things that you should ask an old-timer about while at WYWOP in order to keep the tradition:
+I would ruin WYWOP for you if I told you EVERYTHING here...so here are some things that you should ask an old-timer about while at WYWOP so you, too, can be in the know:

-- JAAAAAAAAA
+- JAAAAAAAAAAA

 - The Royer/Tielmann Susato music video

 - The Year of the Goat

-- No salad for WYWOP
+- No Salad for WYWOP

 - SURPRISE MOTHERFUCKER

 - Schlaibchen

 - Vodka Lemon

 - The time WYWOP wasn't in Schladming

+- I love you, I love you, I love you

+- Party Room 101